 How Long Does It Take for Eyelashes to Grow Back After Extensions?

-The good news is that your natural lashes will eventually grow back.1
+So, the good news is that your natural lashes will eventually grow back.1

 The rate at which a natural lash grows varies from person to person.
 On average, a natural lash grows half an inch per month and takes 90 days, give or take 5 days, to shed completely.